Hands-On Learning in Business Administration

 Professors lead these trips and add their special focus to the course, based on their own research interests.
 For instance, when professor Lana Nino has led students through China, she has turned their attention to the influence of business on society by visiting non-profit organizations that are focused on the country’s environment.

 Whittier College increases access for students to study abroad with the Global Poet Scholarship, which awards $2,000 to every student who studies abroad through the College's Office of International Programs.

 From participating in an international sales meeting to working in a call center, everything international business major Austin Luckett experienced while interning in China reaffirmed his dream to work internationally.

 Austin was among the first group of Whittier students to intern for two months at Intex, one of China’s major manufacturers and Walmart’s Vendor of the Year.
 Through the Intex Fellowship, students learn about international business, customer service, inventory forecast, employee training, and how to collaborate with Chinese employees.

-To join, Poets need to demonstrate a desire to learn about Chinese culture and business practices, and an enthusiasm for sharing positive elements of American culture with Chinese counterparts.
+To join, Poets need to demonstrate a desire to learn about Chinese culture and business practices and show an enthusiasm for sharing positive elements of American culture with Chinese counterparts.
 Learn more about the fellowship, and visit the fellowship page for more opportunities, as well.

-To learn more about internship opportunities, visit The Weingart Center for Career and Professional Development.
+To learn more about internship opportunities, visit the Center for Career and Professional Development.